Locally Compact Quantum Groups. A von Neumann Algebra Approach: The main results about

-\bf 2.
-The main results about $(M,\Delta)$ \rm \nl In Section 1, we have introduced the antipode and obtained some results about density.
+In Section~\ref{Section2}, we have introduced the antipode and obtained some results about density.
 We also proved an important formula and some consequences of it.
-In this section, we will prove the main results about a locally compact quantum group and its related objects (such as the left and right Haar weights, the modular automorphism groups, the scaling group and the unitary antipode, ...).
-In the next section, we will treat the dual and in the fourth section we will prove the main results about the objects associated with a locally compact quantum group in relation with those of the dual. \snl But first, it is appropriate to formulate here the precise definition of a locally compact quantum group (in the von Neumann algebraic setting), see [K-V3].
+In this section, we will prove the main results about a~locally compact quantum group and its related objects (such as the left and right Haar weights, the modular automorphism groups, the scaling group and the unitary antipode, \dots).
+In the next section, we will treat the dual and in the fourth section we will prove the main results about the objects associated with a~locally compact quantum group in relation with those of the dual.

+But f\/irst it is appropriate to formulate here the precise def\/inition of a~locally compact quantum group (in the von Neumann algebraic setting), see~\cite{K-V3}.

-\inspr{2.1} Definition \rm Let $M$ be a von Neumann algebra.
-Let $\Delta$ be a comultiplication on $M$.
-The pair $(M,\Delta)$ is called a {\it locally compact quantum group} if there exist a left and a right Haar weight. \einspr
+\begin{Definition} Let~$M$ be a~von Neumann algebra.
+Let~$\Delta$ be a~comultiplication on~$M$.
+The pair $(M,\Delta)$ is called a~{\it locally compact quantum group} if there exist a~left and a~right Haar weight. \end{Definition}

-The correct definition of a comultiplication on a von Neumann algebra $M$ was given in Section 1 (Definition 1.1).
-It is a unital normal $^*$-homomorphism from $M$ to $M\ot M$ satisfying coassociativity.
-A right Haar weight is a faithful normal semi-finite weight on $M$ that is right invariant (again see Section 1, Definition 1.4).
-A left Haar weight is a faithful normal semi-finite weight on $M$ that is left invariant. \snl In this section, $(M,\Delta)$ will be a locally compact quantum group (in the sense of the above definition) and $\psi$ will be a right Haar weight and $\varphi$, $\varphi_1$ and $\varphi_2$ will denote left Haar weights.
+The correct def\/inition of a~comultiplication on a~von Neumann algebra~$M$ was given in Def\/inition~\ref{1.1}.
+It is a~unital normal $*$-homomorphism from~$M$ to $M\otimes M$ satisfying coassociativity.
+A~right Haar weight is a~faithful normal semi-f\/inite weight on~$M$ that is right invariant (see Def\/inition~\ref{1.4}).
+A~left Haar weight is a~faithful normal semi-f\/inite weight on~$M$ that is left invariant.

+In this section, $(M,\Delta)$ will be a~locally compact quantum group (in the sense of the above def\/inition) and~$\psi$ will be a~right Haar weight and~$\varphi$,~$\varphi_1$ and~$\varphi_2$ will denote left Haar weights.
 We will use the notations and results of the previous section.

-A first major objective is to prove that Haar weights are unique.
+A~f\/irst major objective is to prove that Haar weights are unique.
 We consider the two left Haar weights $\varphi_1$ and $\varphi_2$.
-We denote by $(u_t)_{t\in \Bbb R}$ the Connes' cocycle Radon Nikodym derivative of $\varphi_1$ w.r.t.\ $\varphi_2$ and we will show that $u_t$ is a scalar multiple of $1$ for each $t$.
+We denote by $(u_t)_{t\in {\mathbb R}}$ the Connes' cocycle Radon--Nikodym derivative of $\varphi_1$ w.r.t.\ $\varphi_2$ and we will show that $u_t$ is a~scalar multiple of $1$ for each~$t$.
 This will imply that the two weights are proportional.

+Our starting point will be the formula in Proposition~\ref{1.18}.
+Whereas in the previous section, we have used this formula for the case of one invariant weight, now we will also use it for the two dif\/ferent weights $\varphi_1$ and $\varphi_2$.